 Using the Internet for Academic Research

-An Internet resource is one obtained by using an Internet search engine like Google, Yahoo or Bing.
+An Internet resource is one obtained by using an Internet search engine like Google.
 It does not refer to a journal article obtained from an online periodical database such as those to which the library subscribes.
 In some classes, you will be allowed to use Internet resources for your research--choose wisely!
 For academic purposes, much material found on the Internet is useless.
 Many sites are designed to entertain (blogs, social network sites) or to persuade/promote/sell you a product or a point of view (.com and some .org and .net sites).

 There are Internet sites suitable for academic research: